CleverRaven/Cataclysm-DDA/pages/design_doc.md

 Cataclysms reward system is built around roleplay, survival and exploration.

-The key conceit of the game is, "what would you do in the Cataclysm?", and the game allows you to answer that question in a bewildering number of ways.
+The key concept of the game is, "what would you do in the Cataclysm?", and the game allows you to answer that question in a bewildering number of ways.

 The goal of game difficulty is to start out with survival being difficult, and get steadily more difficult over time, requiring mastery of a succession of game systems in order to continue to survive and thrive.